 Rebar generally follows a regular pattern, both in spacing and depth.
 Anything which clearly breaks the pattern is likely to be a service or conduit.
 In floor slabs, services are nearly always located within the screed layer, not within the structural slab.

-Sandberg have an extremely high success rate in detecting and mapping services in concrete floor slabs.
+Sandberg has an extremely high success rate in detecting and mapping services in concrete floor slabs.
 It is essential that all services are accurately located prior to any cutting, drilling or other intrusive works being undertaken.

 GPR does not identify the exact nature of the detected feature, however, in most cases, it is fairly straightforward to differentiate between rebar and tendons.